tytydraco/yessleep/out/Is_anyone_close_to_Wadsmuns_Department_Store_Ive_been_stuck_here_for_the_last_48_hours.md

 I've decided I need to get out of here.
 When I was running earlier I noticed an escalator I hadn't seen before.
 The lights are hardly working up here now, they flicker on for a few seconds but it's mostly dark.
 I did notice there was a light where the escalator was leading, well... it was pitch black otherwise but maybe the power is stable down there at least.

 I'm thinking that's the service area and there should be an exit.
 If so, I should be out of here soon (*thank goodness*).
 I've been totally overreacting.
 The guy I saw was probably just a maintenance worker or something.
-I'll update, once I'm out of here... even though not one of you have responded (not cool btw, lol!) but nonetheless, I'll let you guys know!
+I'll update, once I'm out of here... even though not one of you have responded but nonetheless, I'll let you guys know!

 Ciao!